ibm-cloud-docs/watson-assistant/maintenance.md

 - You can't create, update, or delete Workspaces.
 - You can't assign Skills to Assistants.
 - You can't assign Skill Versions to Environments.
-- You can't make changes or invoke "write" calls to the resources.
+- You can't make changes or invoke "write" calls to any resources.

 **Functional in Read-Only mode**